Arunvenkat0/param/jsdoc/tutorials/Controllers.md

 exports.Show    = guard.ensure(['get'],show);
 ```

-Please note the use of the [guard concept]{@module:guard} which allows developers to easily declare access restrictions for the given endpoint such as request method or protocol.
+Please note the use of the [guard concept]{@link module:guard} which allows developers to easily declare access restrictions for the given endpoint such as request method or protocol.